Lewiston officer IDs teen in melee video

 He said he had taken an interest in the group of kids that included Nkurunziza, and had frequent interactions with them at school.

 Deputy Chief Medical Examiner Lisa Funte described in court the external and internal injuries she found during Giusti’s autopsy.
-She said some impact to the front of his face caused him to fall backward and hit the back of his head on the right side, causing a significant injury.
+She said some impact to the front of his face caused him to fall backward and hit the back of his head on the right side, resulting in a significant injury.

 She said it could have been a rock, but added under cross-examination it also could have been that he was pushed or stomped against a curb.